 What is a trail quilt?

-We define a trail quilt as a quilt that can serve as both a topquilt, minimalist sleeping bag and hammock underquilt on the trail.
+We define a trail quilt as a quilt that can serve as both a top quilt, minimalist sleeping bag and hammock underquilt on the trail.
 Our trail quilts also afford you the option of creating footboxes or using it as a minimalist backpacking sleeping bag.
-Our Bobcat 45ºF, Bobcat 55ºF, and Firebelly are trail quilts because of their packable construction and versatile use cases.
+Along with the Firebelly 30ºF, our Bobcat 45ºF and Arctos 20ºF are trail quilts because of their packable construction and versatile use cases.

 How can I use my Firebelly hammock camping?

-The Firebelly can function as either a top or underquilt to insulate you while hammock camping in temperatures at or above 30ºF.
+The Firebelly 30 can function as either a top or underquilt to insulate you while hammock camping in temperatures at or above 30ºF.
 For those who easily get cold at night, we recommend using an additional top quilt or sleeping bag when using the Firebelly as an underquilt.
-As a top quilt, the Firebelly has a nifty footbox feature that keeps your feet warm over your sleeping bag for added warmth.

 - If the gear is soiled or stained, use the recommended amount of Grangers Down Wash + Repel.
 Do not use fabric softener, bleach, or stain removal products.